 Japan was a land of mystery to American baseball fans for many years, but it's safe to say the perception has changed.
-The success of many players from the Land of the Rising Sun -- from Hideo Nomo to Ichiro Suzuki to Shohei Ohtani -- has proven that Japanese players have what it takes to excel in America's Major Leagues.
+The success of many players from the Land of the Rising Sun -- from Hideo Nomo to Ichiro Suzuki to Shohei Ohtani -- has proved that Japanese players have what it takes to excel in America's Major Leagues.

 Shohei Ohtani, RHP/DH, 2018-present

-Ohtani arrived in America with plenty of hype as he aimed to be the Majors' first full-time, two-way player since Babe Ruth a century earlier.
-After a tough spring training Ohtani proved doubters wrong with brilliance on the mound -- including a one-hit outing in his second MLB start -- and massive power at the plate.
+Ohtani arrived in America with plenty of hype as he aimed to be the Majors' first full-time two-way player since Babe Ruth a century earlier.
+After a tough Spring Training, Ohtani proved doubters wrong with brilliance on the mound -- including a one-hit outing in his second MLB start -- and massive power at the plate.

 Masahiro Tanaka, RHP, 2014-present

 Tanaka was brilliant over seven NPB seasons with Rakuten, including sterling 1.27 ERAs both in 2011 and '13 (his ERA in '12 was an also-good 1.87 ERA).
 The Yankees signed him to a seven-year, $155 million contract in '14 after paying a $20 million fee under a revised posting system.